kiwix/kiwix-js-pwa/README.md

 Get a free ZIM archive to use with the PWA from the [Configuration page](https://pwa.kiwix.org/www/index.html#downloads) of the app, or you can preview a ZIM at [library.kiwix.org](https://library.kiwix.org) before you download one.
-Once installed, bookmarked or added to your home screen, the PWA works fully offline!*
+Once installed, bookmarked or added to your home screen, the PWA works even when your device is fully offline!
 **[Take a look at our demo](screenshots/Install-PWA.md) that shows how quick and easy it is to install the PWA.**

 ## How do I get all of Wikipedia offline?